Fishest/school/_posts/2010-05-06-final-project-result.markdown

     * Use a graph wrapper around a sparse array of edges for O(1) access time
     * Break the graph into pieces to be solved one at a time

-*   Implement the algorithm in c++ with BGL, or at least the main portions and call down from a higher level language.
+*   Implement the algorithm in C++ with BGL, or at least the main portions and call down from a higher level language.

 External Links